It’s that time of year!

 - Less dry-out risk and less frequent watering

-- Prevent disturbing the roots when planted in garden or containers.
+- Prevent disturbing the roots when planted in a garden or containers.

 - Reduced need for transplanting due to size of newspaper pot.